knguyen94/ManagingITTeam/Executive Summary.md

 ## Solution:

 To combat this issue vulnerability checks should be automated.
 Vulnerability checks can be automated and don't have to take up much time or resources.
 There are a lot of different softwares that are for automated vulnerability checks.
 A lot of the more basic tools are free and some of the more intensive applications are paid.
-These applications run on most operating systems and are a great tools for many organizations because they can save time and money.
+These applications run on most operating systems and are great tools for many organizations because they can save time and money.